amaldevelops/tech-lexicon/software-development/backend/database/prisma-orm.md

 [Official Prisma Relational databases JavaScript and PostgreSQL](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-node-postgresql)

-- Make sure that you are in the correct folder when installing Prisma i.e. `messaging-app/backend/src/` and the generated prisma client to be inside `backend/src/prisma/generated`.
+- Make sure that you are in the correct folder when installing Prisma i.e. `messaging-app/backend/src/` and the generated prisma client to be inside `backend/src/prisma/generated` or where package.json is located.
 Also make sure that schema.prisma has the correct path set for the client `generator client {  provider = "prisma-client-js"  output   = "./generated/prisma"}`.
 Most of the import errors can be avoided if you follow this.
 - Install Prisma ORM:

 ```bash